Tough Mudder: History

 Tough Mudder was co-founded in 2010 by Will Dean and Guy Livingstone, both British subjects living in New York City.
 Dean, a former British counter-terrorism officer, had developed the idea for the company while studying at Harvard Business School, where the concept was a semifinalist in the school's annual business plan competition.
+Tough Mudder's original branding was developed by the Brooklyn design studio Condensed.
+Tough Mudder continued to credit Condensed on the toughmudder.com website even after a later redesign by a different agency.
 It has been noted that Will Dean took the idea from Billy Wilson and his Tough Guy races staged in England since 1987.
-Dean and Livingstone, a former corporate lawyer, held the first Tough Mudder event on May 2, 2010 at Bear Creek Mountain Resort near Allentown, Pennsylvania.
+Dean and Livingstone, a former corporate lawyer, held the first Tough Mudder event on May 2, 2010, at Bear Creek Mountain Resort near Allentown, Pennsylvania.
 Promoted exclusively through Facebook advertising and word of mouth, the event drew more than 4,500 participants.

 On May 2, 2013, Tough Mudder announced that it had reached one million total registrations since it started in 2010.
 The company had more than 700,000 participants in 2013, with events in the U.S., UK, Australia, Canada, and Germany.
 The Mudderella, created in 2013, is a 5-7 mile long obstacle course series targeted toward women.

-In 2014 the company also expanded to Ireland and New Zealand, with an 18 to 20 km military obstacle course in Auckland, NZ.
+In 2014 the company also expanded to Ireland and New Zealand, with an 18 to 20 km military obstacle course in Auckland.

 In 2015, Tough Mudder hosted more than 50 events in seven countries across three continents.